-Did you know Killarney is the only provincial park with an observatory?
+Did you know Killarney is one of only two provincial parks with an observatory?

 The telescope and observatory were generously donated in 2010 by the Waters family to celebrate 25 years of astronomy in the park.
 The new mount was donated by Bill Gardner and his family in 2011.